-15 2.2 Climatic data sets
+2.2 Climatic data sets

-Climatic Data Sets include the North Atlantic Oscillation (NAO) index, Atlantic Multidecadal Oscillation (AMO) index, sea level pressure (SLP), near surface air temperature, precipitation and evaporation.
-The NAO-index is derived from the difference between the normalized sea-level-pressure (SLP) in Gibraltar and Reykjavik.
+Climatic data sets include the North Atlantic Oscillation (NAO) index, Atlantic Multidecadal Oscillation (AMO) index, sea-level pressure (SLP), near-surface air temperature, precipitation, and evaporation.
+The NAO index is derived from the difference between the normalised sea-level pressure (SLP) in Gibraltar and Reykjavik.
 The index covers the period from 1821 to 2012 (Jones et al., 1997).

-20 The AMO-index is computed based on the area weighted average of sea surface temperature over the North Atlantic between 0° to 70° N (Enfield et al., 2001).
-The AMO-index used here was provided by National Oceanic and Atmospheric Administration/Physical Sciences Division (NOAA/PSD), covering the period 1856-2015.
+The AMO index is computed based on the area-weighted average of sea surface temperature over the North Atlantic between 0 and 70° N (Enfield et al., 2001).
+The AMO index used here was provided by the National Oceanic and Atmospheric Administration Physical Sciences Division (NOAA/PSD) covering the period 1856-2015.

-The SLP data are $5^{\circ}x5^{\circ}$ gridded Northern Hemisphere monthly means from 1899 to present and are provided by the National Centre for Atmospheric Research (NCAR; Trenberth and Paolino, 1980).
-We used the domain between $70^{\circ}W$ -40°E and 20°N in this study.
+The SLP data are $5^{\circ} \times 5^{\circ}$ gridded Northern Hemisphere monthly means from 1899 to present and are provided by the National Center for Atmospheric Research (NCAR; Trenberth and Paolino, 1980).
+We used the domain between 70° W-40° E and 30-90° N in this study.